 As a vegetable gardener, I tend to grow my vegetables in the ground if I can, but there are times when I have need to grow in pots and other containers.
 In my backyard right up next to my house, I have a shadier area where it doesn’t make sense to put in permanent beds, especially since I’m a renter (it’s better to grow stuff in my designated garden area 150 feet out from the back door).
 This spring I decided to load up a pair of black plastic containers I was gifted several years back.
-They are 2 foot wide by 3 foot long by 9 inch high and are perfect for growing salad veggies like lettuce, radishes, spinach, green onions, and kale.
-With holes drilled into their bottoms, these containers can be moved around so I can take advantage of sunnier spots while minimizing dead grass zones.
+They are 2 feet wide by 3 feet long by 9 inches high and are perfect for growing salad veggies such as lettuce, radishes, spinach, green onions, and kale.
+With holes drilled into the bottoms, these containers can be moved around so I can take advantage of sunnier spots while minimizing dead grass zones.

 Potting soil on the left and EcoScraps Raised Bed Garden Mix on the right

 A few weeks ago, I planted both beds with pelleted Salanova lettuce seed from Johnny’s Selected Seeds, with the hope of trialing the new soil against my tried and true.
 Unfortunately, nature, in its infinite wisdom and randomness, decided to throw me a curve.
 You see, we have a neighborhood orange cat named Sammy who often hunts Snarky Acres and the wooded lot next door.
 Well, it seems that she really appreciated the EcoScrap Raised Bed Garden Mix, as when on the dry side it resembles sand.
 On the plus side, Sammy only used my bed to add some nitrogen in the form of kitty pee, but in doing so, she moved the soil around and disturbed the seeds.
-Some of the seeds have germinated in both beds, but the side-by-side test that looked so neat and orderly in my mind is now null and void.
+Some of the seeds have germinated in both beds, but the side-by-side test that looked so neat and orderly in my mind was then null and void.
 I thought my experiment was over, but decided to let what seed hadn’t been disturbed continue growing.
 I also cast some radish seed to fill in the empty spots on both beds to see how they would do.

 Don Abbott (aka The Snarky Gardener) is a gardener, blogger, author, educator, speaker, reluctant activist, and permaculture practitioner from Kent, Ohio.
 Professionally, he's a software developer but spends his spare time producing food at Snarky Acres, his rented 0.91-acre urban farm.
 He is also the founder of the Kent, Ohio, chapter of Food Not Lawns and received his Permaculture Design Certification from Cleveland-based Green Triangle.
 Read all of his MOTHER EARTH NEWS posts here.